2kan/TrelScript/readme.md

 Trel Script is a scripting language in which the syntax is based on the way in which the master trel of 2012 speaks.

+If you want to learn how to code in trelscript, have a look at the specification in the documentation folder.
+You will need to implement the interpreter into your code (which will be easier to do in the future), or make your own,

 I want to help
 --